CMPUT414W15TeamF/CMPUT414-Skinning/README.md

 visual results could be improved (since DQS is said to have the problem of the "bulging" artifcat).
 We did a few more modifications in order to choose if we wanted to run the pinocchio using LBS, DQS, or a mix of both.

+For a mix of both, we decided on 3 different experiments to try.

 All in all, below is a list of all the files we modified in order for our
 project: